 Residency: Anatomic Pathology

-NCI Molecular Pathology Graduate Fellowship (MPGF) positions provide combined anatomic pathology residency and Ph.D. training through the NIH.
-Residents receive 2-years of solid residency training at NC State in anatomic pathology before transitioning to the NIH campus to pursue and Ph.D. degree, a world-leading center for advanced medical research.
+NCI Graduate Scholars in Molecular positions provide combined anatomic pathology residency and Ph.D. training through the NIH.
+Residents receive 2-years of solid residency training at NC State in anatomic pathology before transitioning to the NIH campus to pursue a Ph.D. degree, a world-leading center for advanced medical research.
 Training also emphasizes preparation for certification by the American College of Veterinary Pathologists.

 NOTE: This residency does NOT participate in the residency matching program VIRMP.